VishruthBharadwaj/STOCK/README.md

 uvicorn main:app --reload

-#These are my Notes for Reference to Follow steps to create  project
+# These are my Notes for Reference to Follow steps to create  project:
-FOR dependency use requirements.txt pip install -r requirements.txt
+For dependency use requirements.txt pip install -r requirements.txt

 create virtual env: